-Create audiences to target mobile devices based on parameters such as mobile device, type of device,device vendor, screen dimensions (by pixels), and more.
+Create audiences in Adobe Target to target mobile devices based on parameters such as mobile device, type of device, device vendor, screen dimensions, and more.

-For example, you might want to show different content to users who enter your page from a phone than you would if they visit from a computer.
-In that case, you could select the Mobile audience, then select the Is Mobile Phone option, then add any specific details that are important to you, such as the type of phone, size of the screen (in pixels), and so on.
+For example, you might want to show different content to users who visit your page using a phone than you would show if they visit using a computer.
+In that case, you could select the Mobile audience, then select the Is Mobile Phone option.
+You could then add any specific details that are important to you, such as the type of phone, size of the screen (in pixels), and so on.

 Mobile targeting is delivered by DeviceAtlas, a service of DotMobi.
 DeviceAtlas is a comprehensive database of mobile devices built on data compiled from numerous sources, including manufacturers and network operators.
 This data is then verified, cross-referenced, and validated to build a large and accurate mobile device database available.

 Device detection is accomplished by analyzing User-Agent strings.
 Some device manufacturers, such as Apple, disable this functionality by not providing enough information in the UA.

 For example, Apple devices don’t share device model-specific tokens in the UA.
 The result is that it is not possible to detect iPhone models (such as iPhone 12 Pro, iPhone 12, iPhone 11 Pro Max, and so forth) using a simple keyword-based method.

 To solve this issue, Target collects additional data to accurately detect iPhones and other Apple devices using the following parameters: